A-I-dan/A-I-dan.github.io/_posts/2019-01-29-Intro-To-Computer-Science:-The-Binary-System.md

 | 100        |     + 90     |      + 8 |
 | 100s place |  10s place   | 1s place |

-In the decimal system, the place values are determined by the powers on 10.
+In the decimal system, the place values are determined by the powers of 10.
 It is a <b>base-10</b> system.
 For example:

 ![equation](http://mathurl.com/render.cgi?10%5E0%20-%2010%5E1%20-%2010%5E2%20-%2010%5E3%2C%20etc%0A%0A1s%20%20-%2010s%20-%20100s%20-%201000s%2C%20etc%5Cnocache)